Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ### 3.2 Insert Address into JSON File

-Once a Bitcoin Cash address has been created, that address can be written into a JSON document such as this:
+Once a Bitcoin Cash address has been created, that address can be written into a JSON document.
+Here is an example:

 ```json
 {